sighupio/fury-kubernetes-monitoring/examples/serviceMonitor/README.md

 2. Specify endpoints where your application exposes metrics.
 There can be more then 1 endpoint.
 Specify `path`, `port` and `scheme` of endpoints and define `interval` for scrape frequency you desire.

-3. Set `matchLabels` and `matchNames` with your app's label in order to target correct services.
+3. Set `matchNames` and `matchLabels` with your app's namespace and label in order to target correct services.

 In the example's folder: